Tony Anthony (actor)

 Tony Anthony (born Tony Roger Petitto; October 16, 1937) is an American actor, producer, screenwriter and director best known for his starring roles in Spaghetti Westerns, most of which were produced with the aid of his friends and associates Allen Klein and Saul Swimmer.
 These films consist of The Stranger series – A Stranger in Town (1967), The Stranger Returns (1967), The Silent Stranger (1968) and Get Mean (1975) – and the Zatoichi-inspired Blindman (1971).
 Anthony also wrote, produced and starred in Comin' at Ya!
 (1981) and Treasure of the Four Crowns (1983), the first film being largely credited with beginning the 1980s revival of 3D films in Hollywood.

 Early career

 Anthony was born Tony Roger Petitto in Clarksburg, West Virginia.
 With his friend Saul Swimmer directing, Anthony and Peter Gayle produced the half-hour children's short The Boy Who Owned a Melephant (1959), narrated by actress Tallulah Bankhead.
-The three men would become his frequent collaborators.
+The three men would become frequent collaborators.
 The film won a Gold Leaf award at the Venice International Children's Film Festival.
 Following that short, Anthony and Swimmer co-wrote the Swimmer-directed independent features Force of Impulse (1961), a Romeo and Juliet story about a high school football player who turns to robbery, filmed in Miami Beach, Florida, and Without Each Other (1962).
 Anthony then moved to Italy to film Wounds of Hunger and La ragazza in prestito.
 Swimmer had moved to England, where he befriended Allen Klein.